 With the recently announced extension of the Energy Cash Plus Initiative, thousands more vulnerable households in Kenya are set to benefit from access to clean energy (the programme is also known locally as ‘Mwangaza Mashinani’, a Swahili phrase loosely translated as ‘light for the marginalized areas”).
-Managed by UNICEF and funded by the Swedish International Development Cooperation Agency (SIDA), the programme aims to improve living conditions amongst the poorest segments of the population by fostering solar energy access through a cash transfer scheme building upon the Kenyan government’s National Safety Net Programme (‘Inuaa Jamii’).
+Managed and funded by UNICEF, the programme aims to improve living conditions amongst the poorest segments of the population by fostering solar energy access through a cash transfer scheme building upon the Kenyan government’s National Safety Net Programme (‘Inuaa Jamii’).
 In the second phase of the programme, Energy 4 Impact will continue to provide institutional advisory support alongside implementing partners.

 Completed in October 2020, the two-year pilot programme trialled innovative approaches towards supporting beneficiaries in the deprived counties of Kilifi and Garissa to take up off-grid energy solutions.
 Designed to integrate into the government’s pre-existing cash transfer scheme for vulnerable households, the programme provided a bi-monthly cash top-up to enable recipients to acquire solar lanterns and solar home systems.
 1.4 million off-grid households in Kenya still rely on hazardous fuel-based sources for lighting such as kerosene and candles.
 The pilot programme studied how solar access improved living conditions and wellbeing as well as its potential for alleviating poverty and boosting income.
 The wellbeing of children from poor households was a special focus of the programme for UNICEF as energy access enhances their educational and health outcomes.